BibiBool/data_eng_portfolio_Sem/log-analysis-airflow/README.md

 We will answer three questions from the Business:

 1. What are the most popular content or pages on our site, and how has their popularity changed over time?
-2. What is the distribution of client access by geographic location (approximated by edge location), and what are the peak access times for different regions?
+2. What is the distribution of client access by geographic location (approximated by edge location), and what are the peak access times for different regions? (to do)
-3. How is our service performing in terms of response times and error rates, and are there specific request types or client behaviors contributing to performance issues?
+3. How is our service performing in terms of response times and error rates, and are there specific request types or client behaviors contributing to performance issues? (to do)

-## TO DO

-1. Update the sql script for cdn_logs table creation to have date, time and c_ip as primary keys.
-2. Group date and time columns into one column with type timestamp.